sonocircuit/EXIST-RIP/README.md

 **PCBs:** All [eagle files](https://github.com/sonoCircuits/EXIST-RIP/tree/master/EXIST-EAGLE%20FILES) can be found in the repro in case you wish to have PCB's fabricated.

 **BOM:** A build guide and BOM will follow, however the BOM is nearly identical to the original version.

+## Credits

+Thanks to [Whimsical Raps](http://whimsicalraps.com) for designing RIP and making this possible.